ivial98/igsp/index.md

 The **iGSP** defines an open, vendor-neutral API for standardized communication between iGaming platforms and game providers.

-It introduces a unified set of endpoints covering games, sessions, providers, currencies, and countries — ensuring interoperability, compliance, and transparency across integrations.
+It introduces a unified set of endpoints covering games, sessions, and providers — ensuring interoperability, compliance, and transparency across integrations.

 ---